1. Canadian History Maps

 8.3.
 Politics and Government—Miscellaneous

-Images of Canada: Canada’s Flag Debate
+Images of a Country: Canada’s Flag Debate

 The Saskatchewan Council for Archives & Archivists presents this online website that documents the history of the Canadian flag and the debate that led to its institution in 1965.
 The website has eight chapters that provide the history of the flag debate and inception.
 Each chapter includes explanatory text enriched by numerous political cartoons, excerpts from newspapers and magazines, many Canadians’ sample drawings of proposed flags, and assorted other primary and secondary sources.
 The Educational Resources section of the website includes eleven activities designed to engage students in this topic.